Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined to score more than 59.5 points in four of 10 games this season.
+- Notre Dame's games this season have gone over 59.5 points four of 10 times.

 - Georgia Tech's games have gone over 59.5 points in six of 10 chances this season.

-- Saturday's total is 1.6 points lower than the two team's combined 61.1 points per game average.
+- The combined points per game average of the two teams, 61.1, is 1.6 points greater than Saturday's over/under.

-- The 50.7 combined points per game that these two squads have allowed this season are 8.8 fewer than the 59.5 over/under in this contest.
+- This contest's total is 8.8 points above the 50.7 these two squads combine to allow per game this season.

 - The Fighting Irish and their opponents score an average of 54.3 points per game, 5.2 fewer than Saturday's total.

-- The 59.5 over/under in this game is 1.0 point above the 58.5 average total in Yellow Jackets games this season.
+- The 59.5 over/under in this game is 1.0 point higher than the 58.5 average total in Yellow Jackets games this season.

 Notre Dame Stats and Trends